 Nutiva’s Organic Coconut Oil With Non-Dairy Butter Flavor is a vegan alternative for when plain coconut oil won’t do.
 According to the brand, it’s made from a blend of “pure certified organic non-GMO plants including sunflower, coconut and mint.”
 Like regular coconut oil, it can be used for baking or sauteeing, but it tastes great on toast, bread, English muffins, and bagels.
 You can also use it instead of ghee to make vegan Indian recipes.

-UK-based brand Melt Organic makes vegan butter sticks, spread, and a probiotic vegan butter spread, all made from coconut oil, sustainable palm oil, and flax seed oil.
+UK-based brand Melt Organic makes vegan butter sticks, spread, and a probiotic vegan butter spread, all made from coconut oil, sustainable palm oil, and flaxseed oil.
 It has a rich, creamy taste like traditional butter and is free from dairy, soy, and nuts.
-It also contains half the saturated fat of dairy butter and also contains plant-based omega-6 and omega-3 fatty acid.
+Melt Organic butter also contains half the saturated fat of dairy butter and also contains plant-based omega-6 and omega-3 fatty acids.
 It can be used to replace butter as a spread or in baking sweets like cookies and brownies.

 In many cases, you can substitute equal parts avocado for vegan butter in baking.
 While avocado contains saturated fat, this creamy fruit contains monosaturated fat, which can help lower bad cholesterol.
 It works best in recipes that mask its flavor, like fudgy brownies and decadant vegan chocolate cake.
 It can also replace butter or vegetable shortening to make a healthier, dairy-free chocolate frosting like in this Chocolate Covered Katie recipe.